 This virtual workshop is recommended for grades 3–12.
 To bring this program to your community, please fill out this form.

 Posters printed in the Power of the Press program before March 28 will have the opportunity to be featured in the Outlook Gallery at MCBA!
-From April 2–May 12, 2021, selected posters will be displayed in the windows for pedestrians, commuters, and cyclists to see.
+From April 2–April 18, 2021, selected posters will be displayed in the windows for pedestrians, commuters, and cyclists to see.

 Minnesota Center for Book Arts’s Outlook Gallery is a unique 14′ tall by 4.5′ wide window gallery space at the front of the Open Book Building, designed to engage and delight pedestrians, commuters, and cyclists along Washington Avenue.
 It is visible day and night to hundreds of passersby in a vibrant area of Downtown Minneapolis, close to the Stone Arch Bridge, Guthrie Theater, Mill City Museum, the University of Minnesota, Light Rail Station, and US Bank Stadium.
 The Outlook Gallery fosters community engagement through artwork to inspire an appreciation for creativity, curiosity, and place.

 If you would like to help defray the material costs of this program and inspire young people of all backgrounds to see themselves reflected in the book arts, please consider donating here.